thall102291/code_snipits/README.md

 # code_snipits

-This is a collection of demonstrations of various algorythms to include:
+This is a collection of demonstrations of various algorithms to include:
     o Binary Search
     o Flood Fill
     o Quad Trees
+    o Perlin Noise